Neck-through-body construction

 neck and core of its body into a single unit.
 This may be made of a solid piece of wood, or two or more laminated together.
 The strings, nut, fretboard, pickups and bridge are all mounted on this central core.
 Additional body side components (if any) that fill-out its shape are glued or mechanically attached to this central core.
 These are referred to as "wings".

-The construction technique is also used on electric bass guitars.
+This method of construction may be somewhat more common in electric basses than in guitars, as the longer neck of a bass benefits from the sturdier construction.
+Also, this construction method theoretically bolsters low frequency transmission across the core which can be muted with other construction methods.

 Neck-through-body construction is considerably more expensive than the traditional glued set-in neck and bolt-on neck style construction methods.
 However, it's less costly than the very rare and difficult "one-piece" fabrication of an entire instrument from a single piece of material.

 History

 The first electric bass guitar, the solid-body "Audiovox 736" created by Paul Tutmarc circa 1937, had a neck-through construction.

 "The Log", a prototype solid-body guitar built by Les Paul in 1941, can be considered as a forerunner of neck-through designed instrument.
 Les Paul built the model using a recycled 4x4 fence post as the neck and body core, and mounted the disassembled parts of an Epiphone and Gibson archtop guitar onto it.

 The 1952-57 Harmony H44 had this construction feature.

 In 1956 Rickenbacker was one of the first guitar manufacturers to use the modern variant of this technique, although this was originally restricted exclusively to semi-hollowbody guitars.